 The annual variable remuneration of Board of Management members is based on the achievement of targets set by the Supervisory Board of Deutsche Telekom AG for each member of the Board of Management at the beginning of the financial year.
 The set of targets is composed of corporate targets (50 %) related to the unadjusted values - adapted for target-relevant factors - for revenue, EBITDA after leases, and free cash flow after leases, as well as personal targets for the individual members of the Board of Management.
 The three Group targets are weighted in relation to each other at 40/40/20.
 The personal targets consist of targets oriented toward the sustained success of the Company concerning the implementation of the strategy in the member's respective department (30 %) and value adherence (adherence to Guiding Principles), which is an indicator of compliance with value orientation and accounts for 20 %.
 The agreement on targets and the level of target achievement for the respective financial year are determined by the plenary session of the Supervisory Board.
-Levels of target achievement exceeding 100 % are capped at 150 % of the award amount.
-Any higher levels of target achievement will not be taken into consideration.
+Levels of target achievement will not be taken into consideration.
 To ensure the long-term incentive effect and orientation toward the sustained development of the Company, a third of the variable remuneration set by the plenary session of the Supervisory Board must be invested in shares of Deutsche Telekom AG; these shares must be held by the respective Board member for a period of at least four years.